stelligent/aws-anchore-engine-scanner/README.md

     - Task Definitions
  6. AWS CodePipeline

-The application launches Anchore-Engine on AWS and set up AWS CodePipeline for automatic image vulnerability scan and detection.
-To achieve this, deploy resources in the following order:
+The application launches Anchore-Engine and sets up CodePipeline for automatic image vulnerability scan and detection.

 #### Build the Anchore-Engine Docker Image